Oyatsumi/RegistrationSystem/README.md

 RegistrationSystem
 ==================

-A relatively old and simple registration system (for tibia items) done in VB6 with mdb (database) file access.
+A relatively old and simple registration system (for tibia items) done in VB6 (Visual Basic 6) with mdb (database) file access.